tylerbrazier/dotfiles/README.md

 To use these on windows, checkout the `windows` branch.

-Run `./setup.sh` to make symlinks from home to each dotfile.
+Run `./setup.sh -f -p` to make symlinks in home to dotfiles.
-**Warning:** any existing home dotfiles will be overwritten.
+`-f` to overwrite existing files in home. `-p` to also install vim plugins.

 Secret files/dirs like `.ssh` are not in this repo since it's public on github.